codedmonkey/dirigent/readme.md

 docker run -p "7015:7015" ghcr.io/codedmonkey/conductor:0.1
 ```

-Learn more about installing and configuring Conductor in our [installation documentation][docs-install].
+Learn more about installing and configuring Conductor in our [installation guide][docs-install].

 ## Sponsor